 Flooding in Hillside Township most often occurs during extreme rain events.
-These can be simply intense inland storms, tropical cyclones (including hurricanes and their remnants), and sometimes noreasters.
+These can be simply intense inland storms, tropical cyclones (including hurricanes and their remnants), and sometimes nor-easters.
 Floodprone areas include Yale and Harvard Avenues (west side of City) and west/northwest of Central avenue in the area of Baltimore Avenue, etc. - see NFIP records to verify exact streets.

 One of the best resources for determining flood risk in a jurisdiction is Flood Insurance Rate Maps (FIRMs), which are produced by FEMA.
-The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.5 The effective FIRM date for Union County is September 20th, 2006.
-An enhanced version of the FIRM is shown in Figure 6-2.
+The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.
+The effective FIRM date for Union County is September 20th, 2006, which is shown as Figure 6-2.
+The Preliminary FIRM has been released for Union County as of January 30th, 2015.
+The area within Hillside was not studied as part of this map update.
+Therefore, the Preliminary FIRM is not different than the Effective FIRM for this jurisdiction.